grab/front-end-guide/README.md

 Adding types to your code comes with the trade-off of increased verbosity and a learning curve of the syntax.
 But this learning cost is paid upfront and amortized over time.
 In complex projects where the maintainability of the code matters and the people working on it change over time, adding types to the code brings about more benefits than disadvantages.

+Recently, I had to fix a bug in a code base that I haven’t touched in months.
+It was thanks to types that I could easily refresh myself on what the code was doing, and gave me confidence in the fix I made.

 The two biggest contenders in adding static types to JavaScript are [Flow](https://flow.org/) (by Facebook) and [TypeScript](https://www.typescriptlang.org/) (by Microsoft).
 As of date, there is no clear winner in the battle.
 For now, we have made the choice of using Flow.
 We find that Flow has a lower learning curve as compared to TypeScript and it requires relatively less effort to migrate an existing code base to Flow.
 Being built by Facebook, Flow has better integration with the React ecosystem out of the box.
 [James Kyle](https://twitter.com/thejameskyle), one of the authors of Flow, has [written](http://thejameskyle.com/adopting-flow-and-typescript.html) on a comparison between adopting Flow and TypeScript.

 Anyway, it is not extremely difficult to move from Flow to TypeScript as the syntax and semantics are quite similar, and we will re-evaluate the situation in time to come.
 After all, using one is better than not using any at all.

-Flow recently revamped their documentation site and it's pretty neat now!
+Flow recently revamped their homepage and it's pretty neat now!

 **Estimated Duration: 1 day.** Flow is pretty simple to learn as the type annotations feel like a natural extension of the JavaScript language.
 Add Flow annotations to your project and embrace the power of type systems.